-Beginner surfclasses for beginner surfers in Morocco
+Beginner surflessons in Morocco

 We would love to give you your first fantastic surfexperience.
 Surfing is our passion, our job and our life, and we are delighted to show you all of it!
-But what is the difference between our surfcamp and other surfschools/surfcamps?

 - Small groups sorted on surflevel, so the lessons are focused on what you need.
 Maximum 6 students per surfinstructor.

-A typical surfclass day
+A typical day at the beginner lessons

 10:00 We leave our surfcamp to drive to the best surfspot!